 Achievements by Green Our Planet since March, 2013

-Since March 2013 when the program began, Green Our Planet has raised nearly $1,600,000 on its crowdfunding website with donations from corporations as well as donations from individuals in the community and grants to build Outdoor Garden Classrooms in schools across Las Vegas.
+Since March 2013 when the program began, Green Our Planet has raised over $4,000,000 with donations from corporations as well as donations from individuals in the community and grants to build Outdoor Garden Classrooms in schools across Southern Nevada.

-Green Our Planet has funded more than 100 Outdoor Garden Classrooms.
+Green Our Planet has funded more than 150 Outdoor Garden Classrooms.
 According to Life Lab of California, a national leader in the garden-based learning movement, Green Our Planet’s program is one of the fastest growing school garden programs in the United States.
-It is now the largest school garden program in America.
+It now runs the largest school garden program in America.

 In 2015, Green Our Planet secured funding for Jennifer Davis, a special education teacher at Desert Oasis High School, to create a new curriculum to train special needs students in vocations related to gardening so they can find employment after graduating high school at a nursery or in landscaping.
-This curriculum is to Nevada State Standards and became available on November 2, 2015.
+This curriculum is to Nevada State Standards and became available for the first time in 2015.
 It can be used by middle and high school teachers throughout Nevada.

 Green Our Planet has created the largest Chef-to-School Program in the Unites States, with professional chefs from over 60 different restaurants volunteering to provide cooking demonstrations for students using vegetables from their school gardens.

 Green Our Planet launched the first farmers market at an elementary school in Nevada at John S. Park ES in November 2013.
 In the fall of 2014, Green Our Planet created the “Farmpreneur Program,” which teaches fifth grade students how to create and run their own farmers markets.
-Since the program’s launch, more than 60 CCSD schools have run their own farmers markets at their schools.
-During the 2015-2016 school year, Green Our Planet helped schools organize 125, student-run farmers markets.
+Since the program’s launch, more than 80 CCSD schools have organized over 400 student-run farmers markets at their schools.
+During the 2016-2017 school year, Green Our Planet helped organize more than 200 student-run farmers markets.

 Green Our Planet hosted Las Vegas’ first school garden conference on March 20, 2014.
-Now in its fourth year, the conference attracts more than 300 teachers and principals who share best practices from across the CCSD.
+Now in its fifth year, the conference attracts more than 400 teachers and principals who share best practices from across the CCSD.